james-priest/javascript-objects/README.md

 <!-- markdownlint-disable MD022 MD032 -->
 # Creating JavaScript Objects
-Largely taken from [Programming in HTML5 with JavaScript and CSS3](https://www.amazon.com/Training-Guide-Programming-JavaScript-Microsoft/dp/0735674388) by Glenn Johnson, specifically, _Chapter 6: Essential JavaScript & jQuery_.
+from [Programming in HTML5 with JavaScript and CSS3](https://www.amazon.com/Training-Guide-Programming-JavaScript-Microsoft/dp/0735674388) by Glenn Johnson, specifically, _Chapter 6: Essential JavaScript & jQuery_.

 ## JavaScript Objects - MS Approach
-In JavaScript everything is an object.
+In JavaScript everything can be thought of as an object.
+This includes the six primitive data types:

+- `String`, `Number`, `Boolean`
+- `Symbol`, `null`, and `undefined`

+JavaScript will also include complex data structure such as:

+- _Object_, _Array_, and _Function_
-- _Numbers_, _strings_, and _arrays_
+- _Math_, _Date_, _JSON_, _RegExp_, and _Error_
-- _Objects_, _functions_, and _undefined_
+- _NaN_, _Infinity_, and _-Infinity_

 ## Object-oriented terminology
-In many object-oriented language, you create a _class_, which is a blueprint for an object.
+In many object-oriented languages, you create a _class_, which is a blueprint for an object.
 Like a blueprint for a house, the blueprint isn't the house; it's the instructions that define the _type_ of object that you'll be constructing.

 By using a house blueprint, you can _construct_ many houses that are based on the blueprint.
 Each house is an _object_ of type house, also known as an _instance_ of the house type.